Turbo & Supercharging, II

 An automatically controlled waste gate uses some kind of logic (or a membrane connected to the inlet manifold) to control the amount of exhaust gasses to bypass the turbine.
 Leading to a better efficiency and easier control.

-Engine charging can be turbo-normalizing, ie maintaining sea level pressure (~30" MAP) intake pressure until the waste gate is fully closed, this way the engine will keep its rated sea level power up to the altitude where the waste gate is fully closed.
-From that point on power output will drop.
+Engine charging can be turbo-normalizing, ie maintaining sea level pressure (~30" MAP) in the intake manifold until the waste gate is fully closed, this way the engine will keep its rated sea level power up to the altitude where the waste gate is fully closed.
+From that point on power output will drop as can be expected.

 With turbocharging the inlet manifold is pressurized to about 40" (or even higher in some radial engines) putting more air into the cylinders.
 And more air in the cylinder means that more fuel can be burned thus more power is developed by the same engine.
 Although some strengthening is usually needed.
 To help avoid detonation most turbo engines have lower compression end values as intake air will already be under pressure.